kubernetes/website/content/en/docs/tasks/administer-cluster/sysctl-cluster.md

 {{% capture overview %}}
 {{< feature-state for_k8s_version="v1.11" state="beta" >}}

-This document describes how sysctls are used within a Kubernetes cluster.
+This document describes how to configure and use kernel parameters within a Kubernetes cluster using the sysctl interface.

 {{% /capture %}}